khanrahan/find-replace-in-text-fx/README.md

 Plugin for [Autodesk Flame](http://www.autodesk.com/products/flame)

 Find and replace text inside of Text Timeline FX without having to enter the Text editor.
 Works on segments or sequences containing segments with Text Timeline FX applied.
+If the segment is hidden, it will be skipped.

 ![screenshot](screenshot.png)